Product Grids & Carousels Guide for E-Commerce SEO

 The first step is to make your products eligible in Google Merchant Center (Google for Retail).
 While this platform only managed paid Google Shopping listings in the past, it now allows these free listings as well.

-The original, definitive product grid SEO guide was written by Brodie Clark, which heavily inspired everything below.
-Check it out, alongside his whole blog with helpful e-commerce SEO ideas, to get the best content on the subject.
+The definitive product grid SEO guide was written by Brodie Clark, which inspired everything below.
+Check it out, alongside his blog with other useful e-commerce SEO ideas, for great content on the subject.

 Product Grid/Carousel SEO Best Practices